stormchaserroleplaying/Arden/Species/Lineages/index.md

 ---
 title: Lineages
 parent: Species
+has_children: true
 ---

 # Extraplanar Bloodlines
-* **Aasimar** have celestial blood, which gives them shining metallic hair, jewel-like eyes and lustrous skin.
+* Those with celestial lineage have shining metallic hair, jewel-like eyes and lustrous skin.

 * **Ifrit** blood burns with elemental fire, giving them reddened colouring and hair that flickers as if aflame.